AMtanks/storm/frontend/demo_light/README.md

-# STORM Minimal User Interface
+# STORM Wiki SiliconFlow User Interface

-This is a minimal user interface for `STORMWikiRunner` which includes the following features:
+This is a user interface for `STORMWikiRunner` powered by SiliconFlow API and various search engines.
+It includes the following features:

 1. Allowing user to create a new article through the "Create New Article" page.
 2. Showing the intermediate steps of STORMWikiRunner in real-time when creating an article.
 3. Displaying the written article and references side by side.
 4. Allowing user to view previously created articles through the "My Articles" page.
+5. Supporting Chinese topic input with automatic translation for better search results.
+6. Configurable model parameters and search engines.

 <p align="center">
   <img src="assets/create_article.jpg" style="width: 70%; height: auto;">